1986–87 South Pacific cyclone season: Tropical Cyclone Zuman

 Cyclone Zuman existed from April 19 to April 26.

 Tropical Cyclone Blanch

 On May 20, TCWC Nadi started to monitor a tropical depression that had developed about 1440 km to the northeast of Port Vila, Vanuatu.

-Other systems
+Other system

-In addition to 12 named cyclones, two other systems developed during the season.
+In addition to 12 named cyclones, one other system developed during the season.
 Cyclone 13P existed from February 2 to February 5.
-Another system, 19P, existed from February 28 to March 3.